AdobeDocs/advertising.de-DE/help/integrations/audience-manager/import-audiences.md

  -->
 <!-- Is membership data/whatever available in Creative?
 If so, does it show the same as DSP? -->

-## Wo finden Sie Ihre synchronisierten Segmente?
+## Suchen nach synchronisierten Segmenten

 ### In DSP